Four locations. Every five years. Until 2050.

-John D. Sutter is a National Geographic Explorer and CNN climate analyst.
+John D. Sutter is an award-winning journalist and filmmaker who focuses on the climate crisis.
+He is a National Geographic Explorer and CNN climate analyst. .
 His work has won the Livingston Award, IRE Award, Edward R. Murrow Award, Peabody Award and has received two EMMY nominations.
-At CNN, he was a senior investigative reporter and columnist.
-There, he created and directed several award-winning projects, including "Two Degrees," "Vanishing" and "Change the List."
-He is a former Knight Visiting Nieman Fellow at Harvard University and is a visiting instructor at The Poynter Institute for media studies.
-He lives in Atlanta.
+At CNN, he created and directed several of the network’s award-winning projects, including TWO DEGREES, on the climate crisis; VANISHING, a CNN International documentary on extinction; and CHANGE THE LIST, which asked CNN’s digital audience to commission stories on social justice.
+His documentary SLAVERY’s LAST STRONGHOLD, with Edythe McNamee, aired on CNN International and received an EMMY nomination for new approaches to documentary.
+Sutter led CNN’s investigative reporting on Hurricane Maria, breaking the story of uncounted storm deaths.
+He was a Knight Visiting Nieman Fellow at Harvard and is a visiting instructor at The Poynter Institute.
+He lives in Salt Lake City.

-A former staff videographer for CNN and National Geographic, Edythe McNamee is a Washington-based Director of Photography and Editor.
+A videographer for CNN and National Geographic magazine, Edythe McNamee is a Washington-based Director of Photography and Editor.
 She is a Pulitzer Prize finalist and EMMY nominee.
 Her work has received the Livingston Award for Young Journalists and the Sigma Delta Chi Award from the Society of Professional Journalists, as well as awards from the Ellies (American Society of Magazine Editors), the Webby Awards, the Foreign Press Association, Investigative Reporters and Editors and Amnesty International, among others.
-Her recent film, "Katie’s New Face," for which she was Director of Photography and an Executive Producer, aired internationally on National Geographic's television and digital channels.
+Her recent film, KATIE’s NEW FACE, for which she was Director of Photography, aired internationally on National Geographic TV and digital channels.